whitneyburton/portfolios/20150814-ryan_asensio-m1.markdown

 family, friends and my own routines to keep up with, I often chose to spend my free time outside of Turing.
 Knowing this, I decided to spend several hours at Turing over the weekend, to help others with their sales engine projects.

+Feedback I received from others includes that I need to be a better communicator while pairing.
+Next module, I will be sure to ask my pairing partners if I am communicating effectively.
+I think my biggest weakness is running with ideas before making sure the other party understands where it is going.

 ### Playing a Part